kigster/sym/README.md

 Most common use-cases include:

- * __Encrypting/decrypting of application secrets__, so that the encrypted secrets can be safely checked into the git repository and distributed, and yet without much of the added headache that this often requires
+ * __Encrypting/decrypting of application secrets files__, so that the encrypted secrets can be safely checked into the git repository and distributed, and yet without much of the added headache that this often requires
  * __Secure message transfer between any number of receipients__
- * __General purpose encryption/decryption with a single encryption key__, optionally itself re-encrypted with a password.
+ * __General purpose encryption/decryption with a 256-bit encryption key__, optionally itself re-encrypted with a password.
+ * __General purpose encryption/decryption with an arbitrary password__.

 __Sym__ is a layer built on top of the [`OpenSSL`](https://www.openssl.org/) library, and, hopefully, makes encryption more accessible to every-day developers, QA, and dev-ops folks, engaged in deploying applications.